sprout-laravel/docs/installation.md

 ### Overriding Laravel

-Sprout comes with a number of [service overrides](#) by default, all of which are registered in `config/sprout/overrides.php`.
+Sprout comes with a number of [service overrides](#), all of which are registered in `config/sprout/overrides.php`.
-The default tenancy configuration is configured to use all the overrides, which [can be changed](#), but is fine for now.
+The default tenancy configuration is configured to use all the overrides, which [can be changed](configuration#tenancy-options), but is fine for now.

 One of these overrides is the [session](#) override, which makes all sessions specific to the tenant they were created